 This post is brought to you by Loan and Go, but all opinions expressed are my own.

 Look for secondhand equipment

-This spring, when our oldest daughters outgrew their bikes, we began researching new bikes for them.
-Two new bikes were well out of our price range, so my husband spent hours online, combing bike ads.
-We also dropped by a few secondhand bike stores, which sold refurbished kids’ bikes.
-In the end, we were able to buy two almost-new girls’ bikes (in our daughters’ favourite colours!) for less than the price of one new bike.
+This spring, when my oldest daughters outgrew their bikes, I began researching new bikes for them.
+Two new bikes were well out of my price range, so I spent hours online, combing bike ads.
+I also dropped by a few secondhand bike stores, which sold refurbished kids’ bikes.
+In the end, I was able to buy two almost-new girls’ bikes (in our daughters’ favourite colours!) for less than the price of one new bike.

 I also replaced my own worn-out bike secondhand this spring, and have outfitted the girls in good skates from thrift stores.
 Both my pairs of skis (downhill and cross-country) are secondhand, from a used sporting goods store.

 If you know your equipment well, browsing online buy and sell sites can be a good way to find great deals.
 If you’re a bit unsure about what you need (size, style, etc.), then look for a store that sells used equipment.
 The salesperson there can help you find the right equipment for your needs.
 Alternatively, shop at a new store to find out what you need, then look for it used.

 Many of our local recreation centres have low-fee or free activities.
 These can be found in the program guide.
 We watch for the loonie swims at our favourite pools or drop in on the toonie skate times.

 Our rec centres also have a late-night deal on drop-in prices.
 My husband heads over there for his workout after the girls and I have gone to bed, and pays less than half the regular price.
 If you’re willing to workout during non-peak hours, such as late at night or early in the morning, you may be able to find similar low prices or memberships at the gym.